jaimegag/pks-zone/ingress/README.md

 # Ingress
-This guide provides steps and configuration samples to deploy an nginix Ingress Controller and connect it to an application using an Ingress resource.
+This guide provides steps and configuration samples to deploy an nginx Ingress Controller and connect it to an application using an Ingress resource.

 An Ingress Controller is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's `/ingresses` endpoint for updates to the [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 Its job is to satisfy requests for Ingresses.
 This example requires RBAC to be enabled as it will use a specific Service Account with a Role that allows the Ingress Controller to connect to the apiserver to do its job.